The website for one of our local hot spring spas says this:

 I freelance, primarily as a web developer, but also as a promoter, writer, proof-reader, and admin assistant.
 At the shop I co-own with my honey, I’m a framing consultant, hawker of art supplies, and bill payer/checkbook keeper.

 I’m terrible at saying no, partly because I really like what I do, so my mind is generally cluttered with a lot of info – assignments and ideas and punch lists.
-Without a doubt I work too much; I’m a little bit OCD, and even when I’m in the bath, I’m thinking of things that I need to do, ought to have done, and can’t wait to try.
-My mind is almost always willing.
+Without a doubt work is my drug and my mind is usually willing to knock out one more thing.
 But my body has started complaining.

 By that I mean, for the last couple of years, my right side (neck to fingertips) has been a mess, absolutely without a doubt due to my attachment to my computer.
 I have (self-diagnosed) carpal tunnel syndrome in my right wrist, and the shoulder discomfort and occasional elbow pain that go along with it.